 - Tell others about your child’s adjustment disorder.
-Work with your child’s healthcare provider and schools to develop a treatment plan.
+Work with your child’s healthcare provider and school to create a treatment plan.

 - Reach out for support from local community services.
 Being in touch with other parents who have a child with an adjustment disorder may be helpful.